Akachi-Anabanti/0x01-automate_google_forms/README.md

 # Google Form Automation with Python and Selenium

-## BRIEF DESCRIPTION
+## Brief description

 This repository contains a Python script for automating the process of filling out a Google Form using data from an Excel file.
-The script uses the [Selenium](https://www.selenium.dev/)Selenium library to automate the web browser and the pandas library to read the Excel file.
+The script uses the [Selenium](https://www.selenium.dev/) library to automate the web browser and the pandas library to read the Excel file.

 ## Requirements